CHT2520/js-build-tools/README.md

 npx vite
 ```

 - You should find that the web app is now styled using Tailwind.
+We can makes changes to the React code and add Tailwind classes and Vite will watch our files and re-build the app when changes are made.

 ## Generating a _dist_ Version